gardener/gardener/docs/proposals/20-ha-control-planes.md

 * Azure: https://azure.microsoft.com/en-in/pricing/details/bandwidth/
 * GCP: https://cloud.google.com/vpc/network-pricing

-Setting up multi-zonal shoot control plane will therefore have a higher running cost due to ingress/egress cost as compared to a `single-zone` HA/non-HA control plane.
+Setting up shoot control plane with failure tolerance `zone` will therefore have a higher running cost due to ingress/egress cost as compared to a HA shoot with failure tolerance of `node` or to a non-HA control plane.

 #### Ingress/Egress traffic analysis